Choosing and transitioning to a new school

 Watch for any changes in behaviour such as not sleeping or becoming more irritable as it comes closer to starting school.
 These can be signs of increased anxiety.
 Refer to our website for information on anxiety and strategies to help manage this.
 Listening to their concerns and talking about what is worrying them is important.

-Once your child has their school timetable (after starting) spend time helping them read the timetable.
+Once your child has their school timetable (after starting) spend time helping them read and understand the timetable.
 Look at what books they to have for those subjects, where they have to go and how to read the time correctly.

 How to visit your school